nwg-piotr/nwg-shell/README.md

 This program is a GTK3-based wrapper to display a script output, or a text file content on the desktop in sway or other wlroots-based compositors.
-It uses the [gtk-layer-shell](https://github.com/wmww/gtk-layer-shell) library to place the window on the bottom layer.As well the script output, at the text file may be formatted with [Pango Markup](https://developer.gnome.org/pygtk/stable/pango-markup-language.html).
+It uses the [gtk-layer-shell](https://github.com/wmww/gtk-layer-shell) library to place the window on the bottom layer.
+As well the script output, at the text file may be formatted with [Pango Markup](https://developer.gnome.org/pygtk/stable/pango-markup-language.html).
 The window appearance is defined with css styling.